iconify/website/docs/types/iconify-json.md

 ## Metadata

-`[type]IconifyJSON` can also contain additional data that is used for displaying icons list.
+`[type]IconifyJSON` can also contain additional data that is used for displaying list of icons.

 This is optional data that has no effect on rendering icons, so it was moved to a separate document.